MicrosoftDocs/PowerShell-Docs/reference/includes/debian-support.md

 Install package files (`.deb`) are also available from [https://packages.microsoft.com/][pcm].

-Docker images containing PowerShell 7.2, PowerShell 7.4, and PowerShell 7.5-preview for x64 are
-available from the [Microsoft Artifact Registry][mcr] for the following versions of Debian:
+Docker images containing PowerShell 7.4 and PowerShell 7.5-preview for x64 are available from the [Microsoft Artifact Registry][mcr] for the following versions of Debian:

 - Debian 12 (Bookworm) - OS support ends on 2026-06-10